Alfresco/alfresco-ansible-deployment/docs/developer-guide.md

 This is the environment where it is highly recommended to develop python.

 > NOTE: Right now it is not supported by pipenv to have two virtual environments in the same directory, so if you
-> try work with two differents environments within same directory, you will overwrite the previously created virtual environment
+> try work with two different environments within same directory, you will overwrite the previously created virtual environment

 ```bash
 pipenv shell